mlochbaum/Singeli/doc/permutations.md

 # Listing all permutations

-Hey I found a way to list all the permutations in lexicographically increasing order, super fast!
+Hey I found a way to list all the permutations in lexicographically increasing order, at billions of permutations per second!
 No, I don't know what it's "useful for", don't ask me questions like that!

 Okay, we're going to start off with an old old algorithm that Roger Hui wrote about in 1981!
 There are articles explaining it in [APL](https://www.jsoftware.com/papers/50/50_19.htm), [J](https://code.jsoftware.com/wiki/Doc/Articles/Play202) and [BQN](https://saltysylvi.github.io/blog/BQNcrate-permutations.html), what about Singeli though?